 How do you obtain a boot hoist via a car dealer?

-“When you go into the car dealership to place your application for your new vehicle, you should be asked by the Motability Scheme specialist if you require any assistance with driving, access, or stowage.
+“When you go into the car dealer to place your application for your new vehicle, you should be asked by the Motability Scheme specialist if you require any assistance with driving, access, or stowage.
 It’s at this point that the car dealer can select an adaptation installer and place a boot hoist onto the application.”

 Can you transfer boot hoists between Scheme cars?

-“Yes – as long as the hoist is transferred within three and a half years from the original fitment.
+“Yes, as long as the hoist is transferred within three and a half years from the original fitment.
 However, if the hoist is older than three and a half years, you’ll have to select a new one.
 It’s also important to note that a hoist can only be transferred once.”

 “And just like when you choose a boot hoist for the first time, you’ll have to ensure that your existing hoist works with your new car should you wish to transfer it.”